Digital-Business-Council/Digital-Capability-Publisher/docs/Capabilitypublisher-services.md

 ## 9.2 Management API

 A management API may be implemented by a Digital Capability Publisher Provider.
 Management of information in a Digital Capability Publisher may also be offered through a web based user interface.
 This section describes an example of a management API using the HTTP protocol.

+### 9.2.1 Security

+The management APIs must only be made available over HTTPS using TLS1.2 as a minimum.
+Fallback to earlier versions of TLS or SSL must not be used.
+TLS versions with known vulnerabilities must not be used.

+The management APIs are protected and requires clients to authenticate using a client certificate.
+The client as well as server certificates for both access points and Digital Capability Publishers are published in the Digital Capability Locator and should be used to verify peer certificates.

+### 9.2.2 Create and Update Service Group
+#### 9.2.2.1 Purpose of the API

+Create or update an entry for a participant in the Digital Capability Publisher.
+This method can be used to add extensions to a participant entry in the Digital Capability Publisher.
+When updating the Service Group, the request must include a Service Group element.
+This will not update existing Service Metadata and Service Metadata Reference elements should not be provided.

+#### 9.2.2.2 Behaviour of API

+This method is idempotent and the resource will only be created once.
+If the resource exists and the body is empty, nothing changes and the method returns 200 Ok.
+If a ServiceGroup element is provided it will replace the existing one.

+If the resource does not exist, a resource is created for the provided location.

+#### 9.2.2.3 Sequence Diagrams